When Figurative Illustration Goes Wrong

 A generic conceptual structure might represent: a head, a set of shoulders, and a vertical relationship holding between them.
 The associated phonological structure will profile part of that information to evoke a construal, determining whether that base structure is going to mean “head over shoulders” or “shoulders under head.”

 These are some of the critical functions that provide for the development of language.
-Note how much they rely on the ability to resolve a seriously extensive, heterogeneously textured mass into a network of boundaries and multifarious interconnections (based on learning to recognize patterns in that texture).
+Note how much they rely on the ability to resolve a vast, heterogeneously textured mass into a network of boundaries and multifarious interconnections (based on learning to recognize patterns in that texture).

 You are Here